spatie/package-sync/README.md

 Issues are resolved by 'fixers', which perform various actions, such as copying a missing file from the skeleton to the package repository.

+After an analysis, you'll see a list of the available fixers for each issue.
+Note that the `user-review` fixer will prompt you to run other fixers for a given issue, ensuring that only issues that can fixed safely are automated.

 To fix all issues with the `regex` package from above, run:

 ```bash